 What makes these programs invaluable when buying, building or remodeling commercial buildings is that they enable business owners to minimize the cost of owning their real estate.

-A key benefit of the SBA programs is the low down payment - 10 or 15 percent, depending on the type of property compared to the 20 to 30 or more that non-SBA lenders typically require.
+A key benefit of the SBA programs is the low down payment—10 or 15 percent, depending on the type of property compared to the 20 to 30 or more that non-SBA lenders typically require.
 Also, the SBA program provides up to a 25-year term on real estate loans.
 The lower down payment minimizes the initial cash outlay, while the longer term reduces the monthly payment.

 One of the most often heard objections to the SBA programs is that the loans require too much paperwork.
 The truth is that there are only two forms that separate an SBA loan from a conventional or non-SBA loan.
 Together the forms may take all of five minutes to complete.
-In my opinion, the SBA programs are well worth the time and effort.

 Another objection heard is that the SBA process takes too long.
 This may be true if the lender lacks SBA experience.
 But if the lender is an SBA Preferred Lender, or PLP, there should not be a material time difference in the time it takes to obtain approval for and close an SBA versus a conventional loan.
 If there is a significant time delay, then the borrower should consider moving the request to another lender who can provide a timely response.
 PLP lenders, who earn such status by demonstrating to the SBA their mastery of program rules, have in essence delegated authority from SBA to extend the SBA’s guaranty.
 Lubbock National Bank (LNB) has been a PLP Lender for over 5 years.